Chinese espionage in the United States

-The United States has often accused the government of China of attempting to unlawfully acquire U.S. military technology and classified information as well as trade secrets of U.S. companies in order to support China's long-term military and commercial development.
-Chinese government agencies and affiliated personnel have been accused of using a number of methods to obtain U.S. technology (using U.S. law to avoid prosecution), including espionage, exploitation of commercial entities, and a network of scientific, academic and business contacts.
-Prominent espionage cases include Larry Wu-Tai Chin, Katrina Leung, Gwo-Bao Min, Chi Mak and Peter Lee.
+The United States has often accused the People's Republic of China (PRC) of unlawfully acquiring US military technology, classified information, personnel data, and trade secrets of US companies in order to support China's long-term military and commercial development.
+Alleged perpetrators include Chinese government agencies, affiliated personnel, civilian-in-name companies and their network of academic or business contacts.

-In addition to traditional espionage, China partners civilian-in-name Chinese companies with American businesses to acquire technology and economic data and uses cyber spying to penetrate the computer networks of U.S. businesses and government agencies, such as the 2009 Operation Aurora and the 2015 Office of Personnel Management data breach.
-U.S. law enforcement officials have identified China as the most active foreign power involved in the illegal acquisition of American technology.
+Individuals convicted of traditional espionage include Larry Wu-tai Chin, Katrina Leung, Gwo-Bao Min, Chi Mak, Peter Lee, and Shujun Wang.
+The PRC also uses cyber espionage to penetrate the computer networks of U.S. businesses and government agencies.
+Notable examples include the 2009 Operation Aurora and the 2015 Office of Personnel Management data breach.
+Units of the People's Liberation Army have also been implicated in a number of cyber intrusions.

+US law enforcement officials have identified China as the most active foreign power involved in the illegal acquisition of American technology.
+According to Center for Strategic and International Studies, from 2000 to 2023, there were 224 reported instances of Chinese spying in the United States.

+During its martial law period (1949–1987), the Republic of China government on Taiwan spied on its citizens abroad, especially in the United States.